College ice hockey: Early style of play

 For at least the first 25 years of intercollegiate play the teams used a 7-on-7 format, a typical setup for turn of the century ice hockey.
-On a faceoff players were typically arranged as either four forwards, two point men and one goaltender or three forwards, one rover two point men and one goaltender.
+On a faceoff players were typically arranged as either four forwards, two point men and one goaltender or three forwards, one rover, two point men and one goaltender.

 In the four forward setup the players were arranged from a faceoff as a left and right wing (or end) on the outside and a left and right center on the inside.
 The two point men and goaltender were typically arrayed in a line from center ice to the goal as cover point, point and goaltender.
-If viewed from above the players would form a ' T '.
+If viewed from above, the players would form a T.

 If a rover was used instead there would only be one center.
 The rover would line up either in a defensive or offensive position depending on the need.
 The remaining five positions would be unchanged.
-By the 1921–22 season college hockey adopted the increasingly more common 6–aside format with the abandonment of the second center/rover position and the two point men being renamed as 'defensemen'.
-The change from point men to defensemen comes as a result of an alignment change where instead of lining up one in front of the other, the two defensive players would play beside one another.
+By the 1921–22 season college hockey adopted the increasingly more common six–a–side format with the abandonment of the second center/rover position and the two point men being renamed as 'defensemen'.
+The change from point men to defensemen came as a result of an alignment change where instead of lining up one in front of the other, the two defensive players would play beside one another.

 The ice surfaces that the players played on were not of a uniform size.
 Rinks like the St. Nicholas Rink or Duquesne Gardens were few and far between and quite often teams would only be able to play on frozen ponds.
 Slightly more consistent were the length of games, however, there was no set game time.
 Most were played as two 20-minute halves but some games had 15- or 25-minute halves and others were one 40-minute period.
 Occasionally games were not able to be played entirely at one time so the teams would arrange to meet at a later date to finish the match.
 Overtime after a tie did not always occur, as ice times at public skating rinks were constrained, but even when teams were able to play extra frames the rules were somewhat flexible; because there were no lights illuminating the ponds, games could only be played while the sun was shining and in the winter months dusk came quickly.
 The teams would attempt to finish the game with a winner decided but even after multiple overtimes ties did result.